At Betterment, we want to help you achieve your personal financial and retirement goals, regardless of your relationship status.

 Our tools are so advanced they’ve even been shown to provide two times the tax benefit, versus methods used by other automated services.

-For married couples, our TLH+ is designed to prevent inadvertent wash sales (where securities are sold and repurchased shortly thereafter) between two separate accounts or one joint account, and allows the IRS to consider joint account activity as one.
+For married couples, TLH+ is designed to prevent inadvertent wash sales (where securities are sold and repurchased shortly thereafter) between two separate accounts or one joint account, and it allows the IRS to consider Betterment joint account activity as one.

 Long-Term Planning with RetireGuide